Therapist Or Psychologist?

 Can a therapist prescribe medication?

 Most psychologists, therapists, and counselors cannot prescribe medications.
-However, in certain states, they have the right to do so if they are appropriately trained in mental health pharmacology.
+However, in certain states, therapists and counselors have the right to do so if they are appropriately trained in mental health pharmacology.
 However, most individuals go to psychiatrists or a primary care physician for medication, as they are medical doctors trained to offer this service.
-In general, your therapist will not be able to prescribe medication.
+In general, your therapist will not be able to prescribe medication in therapy.

 Therapy session costs